 Going to Court?
-Book an appointment now.
-We offer fixed fees.
-All NSW Courts.
-Central Coast Criminal Lawyers & Traffic Lawyers
+We defend our clients in all NSW Courts.
+Fixed fees.
+Central Coast Criminal Lawyers & Traffic Lawyers.

 Going to court?
 Contact us now.
 We’re passionate about providing a dedicated criminal defence service.
 24/7 Assistance – when you need it most.

 We offer fixed fees.
-You’ll receive a full, honest and transparent explanation of our fees.
+You’ll receive a full, honest and transparent explanation of the fees for our services.

 By law, a court must not sentence an offender to imprisonment unless it is satisfied, having considered all possible alternatives, that no penalty other than imprisonment is appropriate.
 There are a variety of more moderate penalties that the court can impose as an alternative to a custodial sentence, which can be read about here.